In this post I’m sharing why you might want to use Pinterest to promote your business in 2020.

 As a storyteller, sometimes I like sharing stories.
 But sometimes I just want to sit and write in my notebook and not turn on my phone whatsoever.

-2. Pinterest is pressure-free.
-Sure, it takes time to figure out.
-But nobody cares if your images are perfect, whether you’ve gained or lost weight, or what you’re wearing – the kind of stuff that makes me feel a bit ill / perfectionist over on Instagram, and bored over on Facebook.
+It’s the opposite of Instagram, where images need to be perfect, where you talk about gained or lost weight, or what you’re wearing – the kind of stuff that makes me feel a bit ill / perfectionist on Instagram, and bored over on Facebook.

 But other than that, it doesn’t really take much more thought than creating your content for your sites and sharing it.